Where is Alan Kelly now?

 Former Sheffield United keeper Alan Kelly hung up his gloves in 2004 after a five-year spell at Blackburn Rovers having played top flight football for a total of 19 years.

-A Republic of Ireland international, Kelly won 34 caps and was part of the squad for the 1994 and 2002 FIFA World Cup Finals.
+He was also a Republic of Ireland international winning 34 caps and he was also part of the squad for the 1994 and 2002 FIFA World Cup Finals.

 In October 2017 Kelly made a return to club football as temporary goalkeeping coach at Everton working under caretaker manager David Unsworth with whom he also worked with at Preston North End.